 The future management of Ollerton District Centre will be provided for through the development and implementation of a District Centre Strategy.
-Development of retail and other town centre uses within and beyond the District and Local Centres will be considered
+Development of retail and

 Policy OB/Re/1 Ollerton & Boughton - Retail Allocation 1

 Land at Rufford Avenue has been allocated on the Policies Map for the development of retail and town centre uses.